gromacs/gromacs/docs/user-guide/environment-variables.rst

         kernels from a custom location.
 Use it only if you want to override |Gromacs| default behavior, or if you want to test your own kernels.

-``GMX_OCL_DISABLE_COMPATIBILITY_CHECK``
-        Disables the hardware compatibility check.
-Useful for developers and allows testing the OpenCL kernels on non-supported platforms (like Intel iGPUs) without source code modification.

 ``GMX_OCL_SHOW_DIAGNOSTICS``
         Use Intel OpenCL extension to show additional runtime performance